jujumiago/living-civilization-framework/ARTICLE.md

 * Protecting ecosystems
 * Sharing knowledge

-A healthy civilization recognizes meaningful contribution rather than measuring humans only by status or wealth.
+A healthy civilization may recognize diverse forms of meaningful contribution rather than measuring human value only through status or wealth.

 ---

 # 6. Human and Digital Intelligence

-Technology represents a new stage of civilization.
+Technology represents an important stage in civilization development.

-Artificial intelligence and digital systems can expand human capability through:
+Artificial intelligence and digital systems can support human capability through:

 * Knowledge access
 * Analysis
 * Automation
 * Collaboration

-However, technology should remain a tool.
+However, technology remains a tool.

-Human judgment, responsibility, and ethical consideration remain essential.
+Human judgment, responsibility, and ethical consideration remain important.

-The goal is not replacing humanity.
+The goal is not to replace humanity.

-The goal is increasing civilization's ability to understand and improve itself.
+The goal is to explore how technology can help humans better understand, create, and improve systems.

 ---